-- The Downtown lacks a critical mass c retail and commercial uses - Declining physical environment has signs of neglect of buildings, heritage resources and public spaces - Lack of access to the river and park - 4.
-Lack of public realm - Lack of barrier free accessibility to buildings. - Multi-level communication between the different tiers of government and the BIA
+- 1. The Downtown lacks a critical mass of retail and commercial uses - 2.
+Declining physical environment has signs of neglect of buildings, heritage resources and public spaces - 3.
+Lack of access to the river and park - 4.
+Lack of public realm - 5.
+Lack of barrier free accessibility to buildings - 6.
+Multi-level communication between the different tiers of government and the BIA

-3.2.2 Downtown Sutton Visio
+3.2.2 Downtown Sutton Vision